 Per federal regulation, the Commission must consult with the CoC Board in determining how to allocate ESG funds each program year.
-To meet this requirement and to provide a consistent selection process for all homeless services and rapid re-housing projects, all recommended proposals for funding of ESG and LMIHAF funds will be presented to the CoC for its review and comment prior to presenting to the CD Committee and CTAC for funding recommendations to the Board of Supervisors.
+To meet this requirement and to provide a consistent selection process for all homeless services and rapid re-housing projects, all recommended proposals for funding of homelessness related projects, rapid rehousing, and or homeless prevention will be presented to the CoC for its review and comment prior to presenting to the CD Committee and CTAC for funding recommendations to the Board of Supervisors and Board of Commissioners.

-Commission staff will first review all ESG and LMIHAF proposals to ensure that they are complete and eligible for ESG and/or LMIHAF funding.
-In addition to the criteria included in the NOFA, all ESG and LMIHAF funding proposals will be evaluated to determine their suitability for funding based on the following:
+In addition to the criteria included in the NOFA, Commission staff will first review all fundingproposals to ensure that they are complete and eligible for funding based on their respective program source.
+All ESG and LMIHAF funding proposals will be evaluated to determine their suitability for funding based on the following: